 I will have a District Office in Ballard and office hours across District 6.
 I will listen to you, help you navigate city bureaucracy, and be an advocate for you in City Hall.

-We need to get every person in the city experiencing homelessness into a shelter with four walls and a door that locks so they can be safe and secure and have access to the services and care they need.
+We need to get every person in the city experiencing homelessness into a shelter with four walls and a door they can lock so they can be safe and secure and have access to the services and care they need.

 Permanent Supportive Housing

 We have to invest in permanent supportive housing with built-in services and caregivers to help people get back up on their feet.
-Permanent supportive housing is the way to break the cycle of homelessness, and we need to start building it today.
+Permanent supportive housing is the way to break the cycle of homelessness, and we need to invest in it fully and start building it at four times the current rate.

 Homelessness is a regional problem and requires a regional approach.
 I will work with King, Snohomish, and Pierce Counties to make to make sure our regional partners are working together.